RDA-DDP/Schema.org-for-Research-Data/RDA-DDPIG-Schema-TF-Proposal.md

 The wide use of [schema.org](http://schema.org) vocabularies to add structured metadata in web pages for use by commercial search engines has attracted the attention of the data management community as a possible mechanism to leverage the robust commercial search engines like Google, Yahoo, Bing etc. to facilitate discovery and access to scientific data.
 Various projects have been exploring this approach, including the [US NSF EarthCube p418 project](http://geodex.org/), [Google's Dataset Recommendations](https://developers.google.com/search/docs/data-types/dataset), [BioSchemas](http://bioschemas.org), [Force11 DCIP](https://www.force11.org/group/dcip/eg4repository), [Research Data Australia](https://researchdata.ands.org.au/), [DataCite](https://blog.datacite.org/schema-org-register-dois/), [Harvard Dataverse](https://dataverse.org/blog/latest-dataverse-update-adds-support-schemaorg), NASA’s Distributed Active Archive Center (DAAC) Infrastructure, EOSCpilot,  *[add other projects here]*.
 Since the origins of the schema.org vocabulary have largely been driven by commercial business use cases, and a loosely governed process for adding and defining vocabulary, there are gaps and deficiencies in the vocabulary that make its application for science data problematic.

-> :notebook:
+> :notebook: _Google Doc comments_
 >
 > **_Andrea Perego_**: This statement does not completely apply to the data-related subset of [schema.org](http://schema.org), which is instead based on the W3C Data Catalog vocabulary (DCAT) - see the ack section at the end of [Schema Dataset](https://schema.org/Dataset).
 >
 > **_Byron Cochrane_**: I agree with this statement as written.
 Working with the Open Geospatial Consortium on the Environmental Linked Features Interoperability Experiment, we have found Schema. org useful but only at the broad consumer level.
 It does not well support specialist.
 For that we had to turn to other ontologies
 >
-> **_Andrea Perego_**: +bcochrane@linz.govt.nz , I also agree that [schema.org](http://schema.org) is very generic, and it does not cover (domain-)specific data aspects.
+> **_Andrea Perego_**: @byronCochrane, I also agree that [schema.org](http://schema.org) is very generic, and it does not cover (domain-)specific data aspects.
 My comment was more on the first sentence: "_Since the origins of the schema.org vocabulary have largely been driven by commercial business use cases_".
 As I said, this does not apply to the dataset-related subset of schema.org, because it is basically a schema.org porting of DCAT.
 >
 > **_Lewis John Mcgibbney_**: Further, I would suggest that at least one example is given which identifies a shortcoming as applies to science data.

 The proposed RDA task group within the Data Discovery Paradigms Interest Group would bring together practitioners who are working with schema.org vocabularies to document scientific data.

-> :notebook:
+> :notebook: _Google Doc comments_
 >
 > **_Rafael C Jimenez_**: I do not think this group should focus on documenting all scientific data types.
 We should focus on common and generic types across research disciplines (eg dataset, study, ...) and leave the specific scientific types (volcanoes, proteins, ...) to specific scientific domains (earth science, life sciences, ...).

 RDA provides an excellent forum for this work because of the wide variety of science domains participating in the RDA community.

-> :notebook:
+> :notebook: _Google Doc comments_
 >
 > **_Rafael C Jimenez_**: I agree.
 I think RDA is in a good position to start and lead this initiative.
 However, in my opinion, this initiative should not live in the long term as a task within a group within RDA.
 I think an effort like this deserves to be an independent initiative similar to Bioschemas.
 >